machix/CapstoneProject/FinalTechnicalReport.md

 In order to save polygons in the database the PostGIS extension was needed.
 This extension allows one to save geometrical shapes in the database.
 This was my first large project using Go as the development language.
 Coming from an OOP background, learning best practices for the language was a valuable learning process.

+In a true microservice the functionality of the user and client would be separated into different services, but due to time constraints and project scope they were coupled with the geofencing functionality as one microservice.

 As previously mentioned, project features were ranked as A, B, and C using a priority system.
 There were three levels of priority, with A being essential, B being want to implement, and C being extensions or extras.

 ![featuressss](https://user-images.githubusercontent.com/13584530/39502875-a7f57c5a-4d90-11e8-9d39-890a188b9935.png)